 Lunar New Year at the Library

-A number of library branches will host Lunar New Year celebrations this year with cultural performances, educational activities and light refreshments for all ages.
-Check the events schedule at your local branch, or visit the link above to find activities that work for your family rhythm.
+From Jan.
+18 – Feb.
+4 a number of library branches will host Lunar New Year celebrations this year with cultural performances, educational activities and light refreshments for all ages an abilities.
+Check the events schedule at your local branch, or visit the link below to find activities that work for your family rhythm.
 Then stick around to browse the collection for books on the Lunar New Year.

 Various times and locations